Shikaga/PitchBlackAnalysis/index.md

 There are many comparisons to be made with Alien.
 Both film's feature largely on female protagonists.
 Both movies involve getting stalked in the dark by aliens.
 Both movies feature largely civilian crew members.

 "Don't you touch that handle Fry!"

-What was it that made Pitch Black much better than The Chronicles of Riddick?
-It is so easy to chalk it up to Chronicles being yet another "unnecessary sequels", that w